simonscmap/cmap-node-api/utility/distributed-datasets.md

 The `queryToDatabaseTarget` module takes as its only parameter the query in question.
 This query string is parsed with one of two code paths: first, a string parsing is performed if the query is an "EXEC" query; otherwise the query is parsed with a query parser, [node-sql-parser](https://github.com/taozhi8833998/node-sql-parser).
 Either code path will yiel a list of tables the query will visit.

 Note, however, that some sprocs do not need table names in their arguments list (for example, uspDatasetsWithAncillary).
 For this reason, queries are allowed to continue if no table names are extracted an the query is an EXEC.
-In these cases, the query will be run on the default pool, which targets the `ranier` server.
+In these cases, the query will be run on the default pool, which targets the `rainier` server.
 See `mapServerNameToPoolConnection` in [roundRobin.js](/utility/roundRobin.js).

 ### Cache